gvwilson/querynomicon/07_psql/index.md

 ## Privileges and Roles

 -   PostgreSQL is commonly used for applications with a large user base.
--   For this reason, it has a [privilege managment system](g:privilege) to control who has what kind of access to what data.
+-   For this reason, it has a [privilege management system](g:privilege) to control who has what kind of access to what data.
     -   You may want the users of your application to be able to read the SQL records, but not update or delete them.